The Homosexual Was Invented in 1869

 Everything that actually matters in a story.

 Love.
-The real thing—not the labeled, categorized, identity-affirming thing—just love.
+The real thing—not the labelled, categorised, identity-affirming thing—just love.
 Desire that won’t let go.
 Loyalty tested by circumstance.
 The question of what you’d risk for someone, and what you wouldn’t, and what that says about you.

 Discretion.
 The art of navigating a world that punishes carelessness.
 The tactical intelligence of knowing what can be shown and what must be hidden.
 The partnership of two people who understand the stakes and protect each other.